-White Cloud Media Group: Our Journey to Becoming a Video Production Company
+White Cloud Media Group: How We Became a Video Production Company

 For this month's member spotlight, Geekdom asked us to turn the cameras on ourselves and share our company journey operating as a commercial drone and media company from 2016 to late 2021 and then to our rebrand as a full-service video production company.
 During this shoot, we interviewed some of our closest allies for their perspective on the evolution of White Cloud Media Group, and these are the answers that we transcribed from the Final Cut.
 You can jump to the bottom of this post to watch the video, or watch it here.